 These falafels were so different to your regular kebab shop.
 They were crisp and crunchy on the outside but impossible moist, with a soft delicate texture inside… oh, and they were green on the inside.
 Hehe, yep, they were very green and very delicious.
 I find regular falafel is dry and has a very coarse grain texture.
 I simply can’t explain how unbelievably moist the falafels were, and they had exactly the same flavour as regular falafels.

-So I was spoiled forever by these green falafel.
+I was spoiled forever by these green falafel.

 I have made homemade falafel many times before but I have never found a recipe that comes close to those late evening falafel kebabs.
-Then I started thinking about beans that may have been used as a substitute to chickpea in the falafel.
+I started thinking about beans that may have been used as a substitute to chickpea in the falafel.
 After a little bit of research I found the Egyptians use Fava beans to make their version of the falafel.

 After reading through page after page of Middle Eastern culinary practises I was convinced the falafel that had won my heart was a mix of Fava bean and chickpea.

+It was time to experiment in the kitchen for the perfect Homemade Falafel recipe!
 After a few attempts I think I have nailed the recipe.
 It taste so close to my memory of the kebabs at Glebe Point Rd.

 - vegetable oil for frying